truth-josstice/truth-josstice/README.md

 -->

 ## *"Truth & Josstice"*
 What's that all about?
-Well, it's my usual online handle,so it's me!
+Well, it's my usual online handle, so it's me!
 It's also a little bit about me!

 😸 My name is **Joss**, pronouns are **he/him**, and I'm just getting started on the git journey!
 I'm constantly curious and looking to learn, so I'm looking to uncover all of the hidden truths about coding!